 A successful setup utilizes Whisper's automatic speech recognition (ASR) system to convert audio from a source stream into text, which is then injected into the Wowza Streaming Engine live stream as onTextData.
 Once the onTextData is inserted into the stream, you can configure Wowza Streaming Engine to output CEA-608/708 or WebVTT captions.

-For most modern use cases, we recommend using WebVTT captions since they provide rich styling and customization options, full UTF-8 encoding for internationalization, and native support in multiple browsers and players.
+For most modern use cases, we recommend using WebVTT captions, as they offer rich styling and customization options, full UTF-8 encoding for internationalization, and native support in multiple browsers and players.

 Preview the module with Docker Compose

 To preview this module, you can use our docker-compose.yaml deployment.
-We describe a similar process in the Trial Wowza Streaming Engine using a Docker Compose deployment article, where you can find additional information about environment variables.
+We describe a similar process in the Set up Wowza Streaming Engine using a Docker Compose deployment article, where you can find additional information about environment variables.

 This Docker Compose workflow is pre-configured to start a Wowza Streaming Engine instance with the whisperSpeechToText module installed and set up to leverage Whisper's ASR services.
 It also installs and sets up a Whisper server to automatically detect the audio input and transcribes it into WebVTT captions using the detected language.

-If you're trying to manually add the module to an existing installation of Wowza Streaming Engine, continue with the Install the module section instead.
+Note: If you're trying to manually add the module to an existing installation of Wowza Streaming Engine, continue with the Install the module section instead.
+When manually installing the module, you have to set up your own Whisper server.

 To use the Docker Compose preview deployment, follow these steps.